-- Before signing up for the course, it is recommended that a potential student should try out the sample lessons first to determine whether the course meets your expectations.
-Please drop a note in the "Contact LMS" page if there are any queries on the course.
+- Before signing up for the course, it is recommended that a potential student should have a trial first as currently the website is free to access for fourteen days (lesson one and website access only).
+He/she can also access the sample lesson website to preview some lessons from Lesson Two to Eight to judge whether the course meets his/her expectations.
+Please drop a note in the "Contact LMS" page if there is any query on the course.

 - When you decide to enroll in the course, go to the "Available Courses" section on the home page and click on the "Click to Order" button to initiate the payment process.

-- For Singapore-based student, you can pay the course fee in SGD via Internet Banking to save on the currency conversion fee.
+- For Singapore-based student, you can pay the course fee in SGD via Internet Banking/PayNow to save on the currency conversion fee.
 For details, please see the section "How do I pay?".

 - For students who are not based in Singapore, you can use Paypal to pay the course fee in USD.

 - After you have paid for the course, please allow some time for the financial institution to process the payment.
 There is also the administration process of granting the course's access to the student.

 - You will be informed that you can begin BCMIP course via an email from the school.